 Clare trained as an actor and stage manager at East 15 Acting School and Goldsmiths College in London, and worked for many years in theatre.
-She has been describing for VocalEyes since 1999.
-Clare acts as the ‘in-house’ editor for the theatre audio introductions produced by VocalEyes, as well as providing access and audio description training at museums, galleries and heritage sites.
-She also writes audio description for television and cinema, as well as writing short stories and screen plays.
-When not audio-describing, Clare makes films in France.
+She has been describing for VocalEyes since 1999, and provides access and audio description training at museums, galleries and heritage sites.
+She also writes audio description for television and cinema, as well as fiction and screen plays.

 Di trained as an actor and has worked in provincial rep and at Chichester and the National Theatre.
 Di is a regular reader for the RNIB Talking Books Service and contributed to the RNIB Home Video Service set up in 1995.
 She has since described all of the Harry Potter films.
 Other work includes describing catwalk fashion shows at the Victoria and Albert Museum.
 “Working with VocalEyes has reinforced my love of theatre and also increased my knowledge and understanding of opera and architecture.”